-The joint online conference aims to bring relevant research under the theme of Teacher Quality and School Improvement across three different levels of education stages: Early childhood education, school education and higher education.
-It draws on our expertise from three co-organised universities.
-We would like to invite you and/or your team to participate this great event to build research collaborations and explore the possibilities of funding opportunities.
+The joint online symposium plans to bring relevant researchers and school leaders under the theme of Creating Education Futures: The Role of Teachers and Schools in the New Social Contracts across four different levels of education: Early childhood education, school education, international school education, and higher education.
+We would like to invite you and/or your team to contribute to this great event to build research collaborations and explore the possibilities of publication and funding opportunities.

 - The Institute of Education Economics, Beijing Normal University, China

-- The School of Education, Durham University, The United Kingdom
+- The School of Education, Durham University, United Kingdom

 - The China Research Network of the Centre for Global Business at Monash Business School, Monash University, Australia